-The Company is subject to a number of risks and uncertainties similar to other biotechnology companies in the development stage including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, the need to obtain marketing approval for its product candidates, competitors developing new technological innovations, the need to successfully commercialize and gain market acceptance of the Company's products, protect the Company's intellectual property and proprietary technology, and the need to attract and retain key scientific and management personnel.
+The Company is subject to a number of risks and uncertainties similar to other biotechnology companies in the development stage, including, but not limited to, the need to obtain adequate additional funding, possible failure of preclinical testing or clinical trials, the need to obtain marketing approval for its product candidates, building out internal and external manufacturing capabilities, competitors developing new technological innovations, the need to successfully commercialize and gain market acceptance of the Company's products, the need to protect the Company's intellectual property and proprietary technology, and the need to attract and retain key scientific and management personnel.
 If the Company does not successfully commercialize or partner any of its product candidates, it will be unable to generate product revenue or achieve profitability.
-Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations from the sale of additional equity or debt financings, or other capital which come in the form of strategic collaborations, licensing, or other arrangements.
-In the event that additional financing is required, the Company may not be able to raise it on terms acceptable to it, or at all.
+Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations from additional equity or debt financings or other capital obtained in connection with strategic collaborations or licensing or other arrangements.
+In the event that additional financing is required, the Company may not be able to raise it on terms acceptable to it or at all.

 The Company has incurred operating losses each year since inception and expects such losses to continue for the foreseeable future.
-As of March 31, 2021, the Company had cash, cash equivalents, and marketable securities of \$981.9 million, and an accumulated deficit of \$610.0 million, which includes non-cash charges of \$189.7 million and \$82.0 million related to the revaluation of the success payment liabilities and contingent consideration, respectively.
+As of September 30, 2021, the Company had cash, cash equivalents, and marketable securities of \$866.1 million, and an accumulated deficit of \$674.6 million, which includes non-cash charges of \$131.8 million and \$80.7 million related to the revaluation of the success payment liabilities and contingent consideration, respectively.